BloomGameStudio/.github/.github/ISSUE_TEMPLATE/feature.md

 A clear and concise description of the desired feature/changes.

 ### Scope
-Describe the scope of the reqeusted feature/changes.
+Describe the scope of the requested feature/changes.
 Provide some limitations so it's clear when this should be considered complete.

 ### Additional context
 Add any other context about the feature/changes here.